 First, we’ll take a few minutes to go over what exactly IHS is and how it works.

 IHS provides free health care and medical treatments to members that are registered to federally recognized Alaskan Native and Native American tribes.
-Indian Health Services is administered by the Department of Health and Human Services.
+The Department of Health and Human Services administers Indian Health Services.

 Indian Health Services facilities include hospitals, health clinics, and health centers.